ibizaman/skarabox/README.md

 - Assigns the same values, like IP address, to the [beacon options][] and the [NixOS module options][].
 - Creates random host key and ssh key to access the server.
   The host key is used then to populate a known hosts file.
-- Create main [SOPS][sops-nix] key.
+- Create a main [SOPS][sops-nix] key.
-- Create one `secrets.yaml` SOPS file per host, encrypted by main SOPS key and by the corresponding host key.
+- Create one `secrets.yaml` SOPS file per host, encrypted by the main SOPS key and by the corresponding host key.
 - Uses fully pinned inputs to avoid incompatible dependency versions.